jaredpar/jaredpar.github.io/_posts/2009-01-12-dvorak-keyboard-is-it-really-faster-gasp.md

 For my normal day to day typing, I do type faster but not appreciably so.
 Maybe 5 WPM.
-I can easily hit and maintain 70-80 WPM for day to day tasks and once you???re at that speed, much more isn???t really noticed when you???re coding.
+I can easily hit and maintain 70-80 WPM for day to day tasks and once you're at that speed, much more isn't really noticed when you're coding.

 **How long did it take to switch?**